Da Nang- Ly Son high-speed boat service brings first starts its first trip

-Pham Thanh Hoang Long, a resident from Da Nang City’s Thanh Khe District said that the new service helped him save time while traveling from Da Nang to Quang Ngai by bus and then taking a boat to the island.
+Pham Thanh Hoang Long, a resident from Da Nang City’s Thanh Khe District said that the new service helped him save much more time than before when he had to travel from Da Nang to Quang Ngai by bus and then took a boat to the island.

 According to Vice Chairman of the People’s Committee of Da Nang City Tran Phuoc Son, the Da Nang – Ly Son high-speed ferry service will make travel of residents and visitors more convenient and safe.
 He hoped that it will also attract domestic and international tourists and develop the tourism cooperation between Da Nang City and Quang Ngai Province as well as contribute to the tourism development in provinces and cities in the Central and Central Highlands key economic region.